jcyl29/check-in-system/README.md

 ### Listing visitors
 - As an employee
     - When I open the application
-    - Then I can see a list of all Cool Chip visitors
+    - Then I can see a list of all the visitors
         - And I can see each of their first names
         - And I can see each of their last names
         - And I can see each of their signed out statuses